maurice/yay-machine/docs/articles/why-yay-machine.md

 ### Keep it simple

-Firstly we're not trying to be the most feature-rich TypeScript state-machine library (if you want that, use [XState](https://xstate.js.org/)).
+Firstly we're not trying to be the most feature-rich TypeScript state-machine library (if you want that, use [**XState**](https://xstate.js.org/)).
 It's not that we don't like lots of features, but every features has a cost that the library maintainers bear; implementing a feature in a library may be trivial, but making it work with other existing features, documenting it, teaching it with examples, supporting it etc, take 100s more hours.

-There's also a cost for developers using the library: more features means more time reading the docs, looking for examples, trying to get it working etc. And if you work on a project with other people and start using some new advanced features, your code may quickly become the thing that nobody else understands or wants to touch!

 We believe a few powerful primitives go a long way; it's faster to learn and get working.